iAmCriptic/assessmenttool/SECURITY.md

 | 2.0.1   | :white_check_mark: |
 | <2.0.1  | :x:                |

+## Beta Info

+The Beta 3.0.0 includes new features, but cause of issues the options to reset the list's isn't availeble anymore.
+We hope to fix it soon.
+Stay Patient

 ## Reporting a Vulnerability

 We appreciate your efforts to responsibly disclose any bugs, errors, or security vulnerabilities you find in the Bewertungstool.
 Your contribution helps us keep the project secure for everyone.